MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/algorithms.md

 Here, $e^{-iHt} \ket{00} = e^{it} \ket{00}$ and $e^{-iHt} \ket{01} = e^{-it} \ket{01}$, which can be seen directly as a consequence of the fact that the parity of $00$ is $0$ while the parity of the bit string $01$ is $1$.

-Exponentials of Pauli operators can be implemented directly in Q# using the <xref:Microsoft.Quantum.Intrinsic.Exp> operation:
+Exponentials of Pauli operators can be implemented directly in Q# using the [Exp](xref:Microsoft.Quantum.Intrinsic.Exp) operation:

 ```qsharp
 use qubits = Qubit[2];